 “No school today, kids?”

-I think the world has walked down a strange path.
-Somehow the four walls of a room within a school have become our gold standard learning space, our only path to a good education.
-Anything else is a second rate option.
+The world has gone down a strange path.
+Somehow the four walls of a room within a school building have become our gold standard learning space.
+The best, and really only, place to access a rich and varied education.

 Really think about that for a second.
 A small classroom, an often outnumbered, overwhelmed and overworked teacher delivering a prescribed set of topics at a prescribed pace.
 A group of children gathered by age as the primary criteria.
 A tight set of standards, measures, deadlines and accountability governing them all.
 A specific, narrow definition of success that is taught early and reinforced often.
 A place where the thought of failure chips away at our children’s mental strength almost daily, exacerbated for many by the potential of it happening openly in front of their peers.
 A place many, many children and teenagers slump their shoulders on the way to, and celebrate any break from.

-That – that – has become accepted almost globally as the place where the best learning happens.
+That - that - has become accepted almost globally as the place where all the best learning happens.
 Has to happen.
-If you’re out in the world during school hours eyebrows will be raised.
+If you’re out in the world during school hours, eyebrows will be raised.